stat545ubc-2023/collaborative-team-14/README.md

 - `README.md`: the introduction document for the project(essentially if you come back after 2 years, read this re-jog your memory)
 - `TEAMWORK.md`: Describes guidelines for team collaboration.
 - `troubleshooting-1.Rmd`: R Markdown document for troubleshooting exercises.
-- - `troubleshooting-2.Rmd`: R Markdown document for highrt level /more difficult troubleshooting exercises.
+- - `troubleshooting-2.Rmd`: R Markdown document for higher level /more difficult troubleshooting exercises.
 - **[Other Files]**: Descriptions...

 ## How to Run Code from This Repository